 10 Islands in New Zealand Every Backpacker Has to Explore

 New Zealand is known for its two mainland islands, the North Island and the South Island.
-However, did you know there are hundreds more islands off the coast of New Zealand?
+However, did you know there are hundreds of more islands off the coast of New Zealand?
 It might just be for this reason why getting out on the water is such a huge part of Kiwi life.
 There’s so much to explore in New Zealand’s waters.
+So what island in New Zealand do you need to check out?!

 While some islands have a little population of people of their own, other islands are more likely to be the home of New Zealand’s native wildlife.
 If seeing the fascinating birdlife is part of your New Zealand bucket list, then exploring these islands is where you will get your best chance.
 Even if it’s not on your bucket list, you don’t know until you have tried, and we suggest you try!